timohermans/betaaloverzicht-app/README.md

 ## Things to do this time

-- [ ] Create a login form for logging in
+- [x] Create a login form for logging in
-- [ ] Change the login authentication handling
+- [x] Change the login authentication handling
-- [ ] Remove all Auth0 junk
+- [x] Remove all Auth0 junk
 - [ ] Replace postgrest by pocketbook by changing the implementations of api.ts (commented out all the code there atm)
+- [x] Create a logout function

 There are some new features (or bugs :D) I want in there as well:

 - [ ] Wanneer budget geset wordt, wordt cirkel niet opnieuw getekend
-- [ ] Lange lijst van categorien is niet scrollable
+- [x] Lange lijst van categorien is niet scrollable
+- [ ] Nieuwe categorie wordt niet automatisch toegevoegd aan lijst van te selecteren categorieën

 ## Generate typescript types from pocketsbase